-- {1830} This Authority to Construct serves as a written certificate of conformity with the procedural requirements of 40 CFR 70.7 and 70.8 and with the compliance requirements of 40 CFR 70.6(c).
-[District Rule 2201] Federally Enforceable Through Title V Permit - {1831} Prior to operating with modifications authorized by this Authority to Construct, the facility shall submit an application to modify the Title V permit with an administrative amendment in accordance with District Rule 2520 Section 5.3.4.
-[District Rule 2520, 5.3.4] Federally Enforceable Through Title V Permit - Prior to operating equipment under this Authority to Construct, permittee shall surrender emission reduction credits for the following quantities of emissions: NOx: 1,732 lb/quarter, SOx: 796 lb/quarter, PM10: 838 lb/quarter, and VOCs: 838 lb/qtr.
-Offsets include the applicable offset ratio specified in Section 4.8 of Rule 2201 (as amended 4/21/11).
-[District Rule 2201] Federally Enforceable Through Title V Permit - ERC Certificate Numbers S-4359-1, S-4362-2, and C-1304-5 (or a certificate split from this certificate) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
-Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
-Emissions reduction credits for SOx may be used for PM10 at a 1:1 offset ratio.
+- {1830} This Authority to Construct serves as a written certificate of conformity with the procedural requirements of 40 1.
+CFR 70.7 and 70.8 and with the compliance requirements of 40 CFR 70.6(c).
+[District Rule 2201] Federally Enforceable Through Title V Permit - 2. {1831} Prior to operating with modifications authorized by this Authority to Construct, the facility shall submit an application to modify the Title V permit with an administrative amendment in accordance with District Rule 2520 Section 5.3.4.
+[District Rule 2520, 5.3.4] Federally Enforceable Through Title V Permit - Prior to operating equipment under this Authority to Construct, permittee shall surrender NOX emission reduction 3. credits for the following quantity of emissions: 1st quarter - 1,731 lb, 2nd quarter - 1,732 lb, 3rd quarter - 1,732 lb, and fourth quarter - 1,732 lb.
+These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
+[District Rule 2201] Federally Enforceable Through Title V Permit - Prior to operating equipment under this Authority to Construct, permittee shall surrender SOx emission reduction 4. credits for the following quantity of combined PM10 and SOx emissions: 1st quarter - 1,633 lb, 2nd quarter - 1,633 lb, 3rd quarter - 1,634 lb, and fourth quarter - 1,634 lb.
+These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
 [District Rule 2201] Federally Enforceable Through Title V Permit